Mr. David Fletcher

-The role encompasses research, design and development in the discipline of physiology, from human performance testing to motor neuron recruitment and measurements The role applies advances in electronic, mechanical, and software engineering technologies for the design of more practical and functional, non-intrusive, non-invasive instrumentation devices, and the acquisition of data from local and remote low powered smart sensors for both lab and field base research on humans.
+The role explores advances in engineering, embedded technology, cloud computing, client server technology, machine 2 machine, artificial intelligence, and relational database management systems, for the design of more practical, functional, non-intrusive, non-invasive instrumentation devices, and the acquisition of data from local and remote low powered smart sensors for both lab and field base research on humans and animals.

 The role also involves mentoring PhD, MSc and BSc students.
 The role facilitates the procurement of goods and services, teaching, publishing academic research, and administration.

 Karok,S., Fletcher, D., Witney, A.G., Task-specificity of unilateral anodal and dual-M1 tDCS effects on motor learning, Neuropsychologia, 94, 2017, p84 - 95

 Sophia Karok, David Fletcher, Alice Witney, Single session of tDCS transiently enhances movement speed in a motor task for the whole lower limb, Brain Stimulation, 01/03/2015, 2015